 His published debates include the Deaver-Till Debate (on alleged moral atrocities in the Bible, 1991), the Deaver-Fox Debate (on the indwelling of the Holy Spirit, 1994), the Deaver-Hicks Debate (on divorce and remarriage, 1995), the Deaver-Lockwood Debate (on the work of the Holy Spirit, 1998), the Deaver-Moffitt Debate (on the work of the Holy Spirit within the Christian, 2000).

 Numerous of his debates have not been published as books, including the Deaver-Harris Debate (on the essentiality of water baptism, 1986), the Deaver-Holt Debate (on church benevolence, 1987), the Deaver-Sharp Debate (on church benevolence, 1991), the Deaver-Padfield Debate (on church benevolence, 1994), the Deaver-Billingsly Debate (on marriage, divorce, remarriage, 1995), the Deaver-Asher Debate (on church cooperation, 1996), the Deaver-Hoffman Debate (on salvation by faith alone vs. the essentiality of water baptism, 2006), the Deaver-DeVries Debate (on faith only, 2008), the Deaver-Preston Debate (on the A.D.
-70 theory, 2008), and the Deaver-Vick Debate (on baptism in the Holy Spirit, 2011), and the Deaver-Rodriguez Debate (on how the Holy Spirit helps the Christian, 2019).
+70 theory, 2008), the Deaver-Vick Debate (on baptism in the Holy Spirit, 2011), and the Deaver-Rodriguez Debate (on how the Holy Spirit helps the Christian, 2019).

 His other books include Faith and Knowledge: A Refutation of Agnosticism (1991), Philippians and Christian Ethics (1995), The Holy Spirit: Center of Controversy, Basis of Unity (2007), Except One Be Born From Above (2013), I Will Pour Forth of My Spirit: A Brief Commentary on Acts (2015), The Hopelessness of Humanism (2016), and study guides on Genesis and Joshua.

 Mac is married to the former June McElhanon, daughter of Marvin and Rachel McElhanon.
 Marvin McElhanon was one of the first elders of the Brown Trail church.
 Mac and June have three children and numerous grandchildren.
 Mac has raised horses for years and continues to do that.
 He is “most at home” in a country atmosphere and with good country people.